-In 2016 Congress is expected to reauthorize the federal child nutrition programs, including those that serve students in the afterschool hours and the summertime.
-16 million children (22 percent) under the age of 18 lived in poverty and were exposed to hunger.
+Congress could reauthorize the federal child nutrition programs, including those that serve students in the afterschool hours and the summertime, in 2019.
+13 million children (17.9 percent) under the age of 18 live in food insecure households.
 Here you will find a variety of resources, links and policy tools related to that process and that contribute to the goal of promoting increased access to healthy foods in summer and afterschool programs.

-- Child Nutrition Reauthorization 2016: Children rely on afterschool and summer learning programs to feed their minds as well as their bodies.
+- Child Nutrition Reauthorization: Children rely on afterschool and summer learning programs to feed their minds as well as their bodies.
 Several federal child nutrition programs make it possible for children to get the food they need both in school and during out-of-school time.
-With these programs up for reauthorization in 2016, click here for our child nutrition reauthorization priorities for afterschool and summer learning programs.
-The Senate is currently considering their version of child nutrition reauthorization.
+With these programs up for reauthorization in the 116th Congress, click here for our child nutrition reauthorization priorities for afterschool and summer learning programs.

 - Summer Meals Act: Child nutrition program reauthorization efforts have taken a strong step forward with Senators Kirsten Gillibrand (D-NY) and Lisa Murkowski (R-AK), and Reps.
 Don Young (R-AK) and Rick Larsen (D-WA) introducing the bipartisan Summer Meals Act of 2015.
-The legislation would significantly improve the reach of the Summer Nutrition Programs so more children can access healthy meals in supportive summer learning and afterschool programs.
+The legislation would need to be reintroduced in 2019 and could significantly improve the reach of the Summer Nutrition Programs so more children can access healthy meals in supportive summer learning and afterschool programs.

 - Healthy, Hunger Free Kids Act: Congress reauthorized the federal child nutrition programs in 2010 by passing the Healthy, Hunger-Free Kids Act.
 The bill expanded the At-Risk Afterschool Meal Program to all 50 states and the District of Columbia, and made several other necessary changes to the child nutrition programs that greatly benefit children in afterschool programs.
 Read more about what the Afterschool Alliance's child nutrition reauthorization priorities were.